 PAS 740 Family Medicine 8 credit hours

-This required clinical rotation takes place primarily in a community-based outpatient setting.
-The purpose of this rotation is to educate the physician assistant student in the diagnosis, management, and treatment of primary care patients across the life span.
+This required clinical clerkship takes place primarily in a community-based outpatient setting.
+The purpose of this Clerkship is to educate the physician assistant student in the diagnosis, management, and treatment of primary care patients across the life span, including prenatal, infant, children, adolescents, adults and elderly.
 Emphasis is placed on the primary care needs of patients in rural and urban communities.
-During this rotation, the PA Student will also be exposed to the geriatric patient population.
-(B3.02), (B3.03), (B3.04)

 PAS 741 Internal Medicine 8 credit hours

 This clinical rotation focuses on the practice of internal medicine.
-Students will gain valuable hands-on exposure to a variety of complex adult acute and chronic diseases and discover best practice methods for diagnosis and treatment of these issues.
-(B3.02) (B3.04)
+Students will gain valuable hands-on exposure to a variety of acute and chronic adult diseases and will discover best practice methods for diagnoses and treatment of these issues.

 PAS 742 Pediatric Medicine 4 credit hours

-This rotation will center on pediatric patients.
-Students will learn about this specialty of medical practice and how to differentiate presentations in the pediatric population from those in an adult population.
-(B3.02) (B3.04)
+This is clerkship will center on pediatric patients.
+Students will learn how to differentiate presentations in the pediatric population from those in an adult population.

 PAS 743 Emergency Medicine 4 credit hours

-During this fast-paced rotation, students will experience a wide variety of clinical presentations common in emergency medicine.
+During this fast-paced clerkship, students will experience a variety of clinical presentations common in emergency medicine.
 Students will learn methods for determining critical versus non-critical presentations and methods of patient stabilization.
 Students will evaluate and treat acute illnesses and injuries as well as exacerbations of chronic illness.
-Students will have the opportunity to apply procedural skills techniques learned throughout the course of the MSM PA program.
-(B3.02) (B3.04)
+Students will have the opportunity to apply procedural/ skill techniques learned throughout the course of the MSM PA program.

 PAS 744 Behavioral Medicine and Psychiatry 4 credit hours

-During this clinical rotation, students will have the opportunity to participate in the evaluation and treatment of patients with a variety of behavioral and psychiatric conditions.
-Students will develop knowledge about the complex nature of psychiatric illness though active involvement in the diagnosis and management of patients.
-(B3.02), (B3.03), (B3.04)
+During this clinical clerkship, students will have the opportunity to participate in the evaluation and treatment of patients with a variety of behavioral and psychiatric conditions.
+Students will develop knowledge about the complex nature of psychiatric illness through active involvement in the diagnosis and management of patients.

 PAS 745 General Surgery 4 credit hours